I believe it is an innate human desire to seek out adventure in nature and put our physical abilities to the test.

 Some serious and disturbing talks are underway to further build out the Grand Canyon, which is what incited me to write this piece.
 The most disturbing is a proposed tram to transport visitors from the rim of the canyon all the way down to the confluence of the Colorado and Little Colorado Rivers, where shops and restaurants would be built riverside.
 The Grand Canyon is one of America’s most beloved parks and has been the site of major feats of physical human ability.
 Now it is at risk of becoming like Disneyland.
 I will return to the specific issues that face the Grand Canyon in a follow up piece.

 This may be an unpopular sentiment but, to me, our parks represent a place for effort and trials of the human spirit.
 To treat a visit to a national park as a leisure activity seems backwards.
 Not only that, but to be in nature stands in striking opposition to being in a crowd of people, jostling for a good spot at the guardrail.
 I would rather have the parks be less accessible not only to preserve the space but to maintain it as a place of solitude.
-I would take having to pay more to enter, make a reservation or put my name in a lottery if it meant our parks would be saved and those who visited would get to experience them how they are meant to be.
-It’s worth it.
+I would take having to make a reservation or put my name in a lottery if it meant our parks would be saved and those who visited would get to experience them how they are meant to be.

 Because of how deeply we were touched by this issue we have planned to do a few pieces surrounding the Grand Canyon.
 We had a very valuable time and took away so many lessons.
 It was the tipping point so to speak in our national park experience.
 We were overwhelmed by the beauty and immensity that has made the Grand Canyon so iconic.
 We were physically exhausted in our attempts to explore even the tiniest sliver below the rim.
 And finally we were completely challenged by the endemic issues facing the Grand Canyon and the national parks at large.